 The OnePlus 5T has two variants.
 A 6GB RAM variant priced at Rs.
 32,999 and an 8GB RAM variant priced at Rs.
 37,999.
 With the price difference of Rs.5000, you get double the amount of storage from 64GB to 128GB.
 Similarly, Xiaomi has launched two variants of its Redmi Note 5 Pro smartphone.
 The 4GB RAM variant is priced at Rs.13, 999 while the 6GB RAM variant is priced at Rs.16, 999.
 Whereas here for Rs.3000 more you don’t get any additional features or storage except extra 2GB of RAM.

 While some people might use a smartphone for just receiving calls, chatting with friends, accessing social media and occasional web browsing.
 Others like to multitask and use their smartphone for editing videos or playing heavy games.
 This is where the additional performance comes into to play.
 With more RAM there are more apps open in the memory of your phone.
 This allows you to switch to those apps faster as they are already in running in the background.
 In fact, a portion of RAM gets used even before your Android smartphone starts running.
-This is done to allocate resources from the and the for Android to boot.
+This is done to allocate resources from the CPU and the GPU for Android to boot.

 Some users also want more RAM for bragging rights or as a future-proofing measure.
 Having more RAM looks great on a spec sheet.
 Some users might just judge a smartphone’s performance based on the amount of RAM it has.
 As we said earlier, for most users 4GB of RAM is more than enough.
 However, if you are already spending your hard earned money on something expensive, you might as well get the top spec available.
 The thing to remember is that you should not expect significantly better performance but should notice incremental improvements that more ram provides along with a better user experience.